 For any ticket related enquiries, please contact our ticket providers.
-You can do this by filling out their online customer service form.
+You can do this by using your postcode and order number to log into online customer service portal online customer service form.

 Yes, there are tented areas for dogs and their owners to rest and take cover in case of extreme hot or wet weather.

 Visitors should make extra provisions for any weather eventuality as although we’d love to have sunshine we cannot guarantee this due to the great British weather!
 DogFest advises bringing provisions from wellies to sun cream, blankets to waterproofs for sun, rain, wind and cold weather.